-In 2019, the Conference will be meeting in conjunction with the Northern Great Plains History Conference (NGPHC).
-The NGPHC, which meets annually, was formed over 50 years ago by the History Departments at the University of Manitoba and the University of North Dakota to provide a venue for historians working in the Northern Great Plains States and the Canadian Prairies to interact and to present their research.
-This joint meeting will provide a unique opportunity to explore “intersections and crossings”: we particularly invite proposals that will explore and compare Indigenous and settler colonial experiences of the northern grasslands on both sides of the international boundary.
+The Northern Great Plains History Conference (NGPHC), which meets annually, was formed over 50 years ago by the History Departments at the University of Manitoba and the University of North Dakota and now provides a venue for historians working across the Northern Great Plains States and the Canadian Prairies to interact and to present their research.

 See you in Brandon!